Brandon-Stark/BEAST/content/about.md

 ### email: 2049968646@qq.com

-### <font color = Aqua size = 5>*Research Interests*:</font>
+### <font color = Blue size = 5>*Research Interests*:</font>

 >
-* better understanding the evolution of emerging human viral pathogens, in particular, fast evolving RNA viruses that have been sampled through time;
+* **better understanding the evolution of emerging human viral pathogens, in particular, fast evolving RNA viruses that have been sampled through time;**
-* Inferring evolutionary and population dynamic processes from molecular sequence data;
+* **Inferring evolutionary and population dynamic processes from molecular sequence data;**
-* Models of molecular evolution for phylogenetic reconstruction using maximum likelihood and Bayesian inference.
+* **Models of molecular evolution for phylogenetic reconstruction using maximum likelihood and Bayesian inference.**
-* I am also interested in empirical and theoretical approaches focusing on the use of experimental evolutionary, population genetic, phylogenetic, and computational methods.</font>
+* **I am also interested in empirical and theoretical approaches focusing on the use of experimental evolutionary, population genetic, phylogenetic, and computational methods.**

 -----------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------